gergelyszigeti/CPP_trickies/README.md

 > Note: here in this example `b` is 11, `n` is 25, `db` is 8 as we have 3 bars under water.

-##### (this part below is not yet implemented)

 You can set the number of experiments by giving a number as the first argument:

 `./WaterOnBars 10000 > bars.txt`

 Note, that although you can get 10 000 histograms in a fraction of a second, it would flood your screen for long kilometers, that is why an output txt file is used.
-The example was shown above will also be found in the txt file.
+The example was shown above will also be found in the output txt file.